-- a.
-Make and model of the crane. - b.
-Name of the crane operator, documentation of training and competent person responsible for the execution of the lift plan. - c.
-A copy of the crane's most recent certificate of annual inspection.

-- d.
-A copy of the crane's maximum loads at various boom angles and radii. - e.
-Utilizing the crane boom angle and radius information identify all loads that will exceed 75% of the crane capability. - f.
-Identify if two or more cranes are required. - g.
-Provide a sketch or drawing of the anticipated boom angle, radius, center of gravity and crane placement. - h.
-Provide a sketch or drawing of anticipated rigging methods to include: - i.
-Number of slings - ii.
-Type of configuration - iii.
-Size and length of slings - iv.
-Rated capacity of slings - v.
-Sling angle - vi.
-Size, number and rated capacity of shackles - i.
-Identify number of ground handlers and location of ground handlers - j.
-Communication method between ground handlers and crane operator - k.
-Location of material staging area - I. Method of managing vehicle and pedestrian traffic - 10.
+- i.
+Make and model of the crane - ii.
+Name of the crane operator, documentation of training and competent person responsible for the execution of the lift plan. - iii.
+A copy of the crane's most recent certificate of annual inspection. - iv.
+A copy of the crane's maximum loads at various boom angles and radii. - v.
+Utilizing the crane boom angle and radius information identify all loads that will exceed 75% of the crane capability. - vi.
+Identify if two or more cranes are required. - vii.
+Provide a sketch or drawing of the anticipated boom angle, radius, center of gravity and crane placement. - viii.
+Provide a sketch or drawing of anticipated rigging methods to include: - 1.
+Number of slings - 2.
+Type of configuration - 3.
+Size and length of slings - 4.
+Rated capacity of slings - 5.
+Sling angle - 6.
+Size, number and rated capacity of shackles - ix.
+Identify number of ground handlers and location of ground handlers - x.
+Communication method between ground handlers and crane operator - xi.
+Location of material staging area - xii.
+Method of managing vehicle and pedestrian traffic - j.
 Chemical Exposure Plan: The contractor shall submit a Chemical Exposure Plan for any products containing isocyanates, methylene chloride, lead, silica, hydrofluoric acid and processes involving floor sealers, traffic coatings, terrazzo sealers, specialty paints or any other chemical which can produce nuisance odors.
 The plan shall include employee exposure control methods, isolation methods to prevent spread of chemicals and odors outside the work area and safeguarding of the NIH employees and public.
-Safety Data Sheets for each chemical must be maintained on site and available upon request. - 11.
-Protection of the Public: The Contractor shall submit a plan for the protection of the public on or adjacent to construction and demolition operations. - 12.
-Scaffolding: - a.
-Scaffolding must be erected in conformance with applicable regulatory policy. - b.
+Safety Data Sheets for each chemical must be maintained on site and available upon request.

+- k.
+Protection of the Public: The Contractor shall submit a plan for the protection of the public on or adjacent to construction and demolition operations. - I. Scaffolding: - i.
+Scaffolding must be erected in conformance with applicable regulatory policy. - ii.
 Ensure a Competent Person inspects the scaffolding before work begins and daily, as required.
-When the Competent Person finds evidence of a hazardous condition, exposed employees shall be removed from the hazardous areas until the necessary precautions have been taken to ensure their safety. - c.
+When the Competent Person finds evidence of a hazardous condition, exposed employees shall be removed from the hazardous areas until the necessary precautions have been taken to ensure their safety. - iii.
 Covered walkways in conformance to regulatory policy shall be provided at building entrances, egress, and other related areas when these cannot be secured.

-\\\\(FOR ORF USE ONLY: USE BELOW IN ALL SOLICITATIONS AND CONTRACTS FOR CONSTRUCTION, CQM SERVICES AND FACILITIES SERVICES.
+(FOR ORF USE ONLY: USE BELOW IN ALL SOLICITATIONS AND CONTRACTS FOR CONSTRUCTION, CQM SERVICES, AND FACILITIES SERVICES.

-ARTICLE H.75.18.
+ARTICLE H.77.18.
 SAFETY PERFORMANCE

-- 1. If the Contractor experiences repeated safety violations or fails to abate violations in a timely manner, the Contractor shall be subject to any of the following actions, at the Contracting Officer Representative or Contracting Officer's discretion: - a.
-Removal and replacement of management personnel. - b.
-Submitting a written safety recovery plan detailing what changes will be made to their safety program and a timeline as to when the changes will be implemented. - c.
+- 1. If the Contractor experiences repeated safety violations or fails to abate violations in a timely manner, the Contractor shall be subject to any of the following actions, at the Contracting Officer Representative or Contracting Officer's discretion: - i.
+Removal and replacement of management personnel. - ii.
+Submitting a written safety recovery plan detailing what changes will be made to their safety program and a timeline as to when the changes will be implemented. - iii.
 Hiring an independent health and safety consultant who shall audit the contractor's procedures and operations.
 The consultant shall compile a plan detailing what changes the contractor shall implement.
-This report shall be submitted to the NIH Contracting Officer's Representative. - d.
-Conduct a "Safety Stand Down" (suspend all work or any action thereof). - e.
-Issue a cure notice notifying that the Contractor has failed to comply with a contract requirement and directing that the deficiency be "cured" within a specified time period. - 2.
-Costs incurred by the Contractor to abate hazards or to respond to actions noted in this Safety Performance Section shall not be considered a reason for extension of contract time or increase in costs to the Government.
+This report shall be submitted to the NIH Contracting Officer's Representative. - iv.
+Conduct a "Safety Stand Down" (suspend all work or any action thereof). - v.
+Issue a cure notice notifying that the Contractor has failed to comply with a contract requirement and directing that the deficiency be "cured" within a specified time period. - Costs incurred by the Contractor to abate hazards or to respond to actions noted in this Safety Performance Section shall not be considered a reason for extension of contract time or increase in costs to the Government.